osherjacobs/LabWork_Findings/lsass_server2025_ubr1742_pypykatz.md

 ### Notable: RTP pass-through at dump completion

 EID 3002 fired at **10:00:58 AM** — the exact minute the dump completed writing.
 The RTP filter driver briefly entered pass-through mode, meaning on-access scanning was suspended.
-This is a side effect of the service disruption earlier in the session, not an intentional evasion technique.
-However, it is worth noting: even if Defender held a behavioural signature for `comsvcs.dll MiniDump` activity, the RTP engine was momentarily blind at the precise moment the dump file reached its final size.
+This condition was not intentionally introduced and is attributed to earlier service disruption in the lab environment.
+It is worth noting regardless: even if Defender held a behavioural signature for `MiniDumpWriteDump` activity, the RTP engine was momentarily blind at the precise moment the dump file reached its final size.

 This condition was not intentionally introduced and is attributed to earlier service disruption in the lab environment.
 In this run, RTP was not active at the exact moment of dump completion.
 A clean run with uninterrupted RTP is required to fully validate detection coverage.